Sennason/Sennason/README.md

 - 👋 Hi, I’m @Sennason
 - 👀 I’m interested in ..sf
-- 🌱 I’m currently learning ..ds
+- 🌱 I’m currently learning ..dspo
 - 💞️ I’m looking to collaborate on ..gfa
 - 📫 How to reach me ...
 sdsd